-Our scenario became routine: at the conclusion of her competition, I would meet her stage side with her inhaler in one hand and a water bottle in the other.
-Then I would unzip her dress several inches and fan her back and neck to cool her down while her breathing stabilized.
+Our scenario became routine: at the conclusion of her competition, I would meet her stage-side with her inhaler in one hand and a water bottle in the other, holding my own breath while her breathing stabilized.

 Just like we can empathize with the Raismans, other moms empathized with me.
 I will never forget the mom who whispered in my ear after a particularly difficult performance, “That was the bravest thing I’ve ever seen.”

 I have a friend whose daughter struggled with chronic illness, but her passion motivated her to give 100% even on the bad days.
 Heather says:

 'These struggles taught me how much we learn from our kids.' #parenting #courage #empathy Click To Tweet

 These struggles taught me just how much we learn from our kids.
 They don’t just learn from us.”

 Sometimes the problems our children face are “quick fixes” and just a hug or short talk is enough to lift their spirits.
 Other times, the situation is more complicated.
 One young lady suffered an injury that sidelined her for several months.
 Her mom, Mary Kate, explained,

 That was a whole new experience in patience.
 All we could do was wait until it healed… It took much longer than we thought.
 I had to remind myself that once she was healed, she just couldn’t pick up where she left off, it took months for her to get back up to speed… It was heartbreaking to watch her constant disappointment.
 We had many tears and many pep talks.”

 The Sense of Accomplishment and Community